Theatre (THR)

 Students learn production and placement of sound through various exercises, leading to character development.
 Students also are introduced to techniques for learning a foreign dialect.

 This course is an introduction to the theory and the techniques of lighting and sound design for the stage.
 Three subject areas in both aspects of theatre will be discussed in this course: basic understanding and connection of the equipment, basic design, and a basic understanding of the aesthetics of sound and lighting design.
 Laboratory hours required.
-(Prerequisite: THR 251 or consent of instructor)
+(Prerequisite: THR 250 or consent of instructor; studio course)

-A survey course covering the history, theory and literature of theatre from the beginnings of performance up to the early Renaissance in the west.
-Readings of primary sources are combined with secondary sources such as criticism, videos, and attendance at live theatre events to form a theoretical and historical context for specific periods of development and specific dramatic works.
+A survey course covering the history and theory of theatre from the beginnings of performance up to modern theatre.
+Reading of primary sources is combined with secondary sources such as criticism, video, and attendance at live theatre events to form a theoretical and historical context for specific periods of development and specific dramatic works.

 THR 446 Theatre History, Theory, and Literature II 4 credits